Board of Trustees

 The Pledge Committee is responsible for providing members with an opportunity to deepen their spiritual practice of generosity and community by giving to this Meeting House that strives to make a positive difference.

-The mission of the Membership Committee is to build and encourage community by supporting and recognizing current, new, and aspiring members and friends.
+The mission of the Growing Connections Committee is to build and encourage community by supporting and recognizing current, new, and aspiring members and friends.

 7th Principle Project